omarkohl/rationality-freiburg.de/website/content/en/posts/hiking-with-rationality-karlsruhe-2022-07-03/index.md

 During the break at the Teufelsmühle, Marcus unpacked a camping cooker, a manual coffee grinder as well as a few other accessories and real espresso cups!
-While we enjoyed the excellent coffeee we, of course, discussed our confidence in actually being able to taste the difference vs. pretentious BS.
+While we enjoyed the excellent coffee we, of course, discussed our confidence in actually being able to taste the difference vs. pretentious BS.

 ![A few members of the group enjoying coffee](group.jpg "A few members of the